blakeramos/ODA-Alexa-Workshop/ODA-Alexa-050.md

 ![](images/050Linux/Title050.png)

 ## Introduction

 This lab discusses the steps taken to build an integration between an Amazon Alexa device and Oracle Digital Assistance.
-The purpose of doing so is to allow someone to use a smart speaker device to verbally talk to their digital assistant instead of using a typing keyboard interface
+The purpose of doing so is to allow someone to use a smart speaker device to verbally talk to their digital assistant instead of using a typing keyboard interface.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

 - Obtain an Oracle Cloud Free Tier Account
-- Create the baseline infrastructure to support a Compute instance
-- Create a SSH key pair
+- Build or use a simple skill
-- SSH into the instance: Install Docker and GIT

-## Required Artifacts

-- If running from Windows: [Putty and PuttyGen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-# Log into your new Oracle Cloud Account and Create Infrastructure
+# Log into your new Oracle Cloud Account

-You will create all required infrastructure components within your Oracle Cloud Free Tier account.
+You will create the skill within your Oracle Cloud Free Tier account.

 ## Your Oracle Cloud Free Tier Account

 ### **Step 1**: Your Oracle Cloud Account

-- You have already applied for and received your Oracle Cloud Free Tier Account and will change the default password...
+- You have already applied for and received your Oracle Cloud Free Tier Account and will change the default password.

 ### **STEP 2**: Log in to your account